"Hi yourself," replied Nick.

 "I don't know, Nick.
 I like you.
 I can't just turn you in, we had something special.
 I thought.
 Or we might have.
 I don't know."

 He put his arm around her and pulled her in, and for a moment they didn't say anything.
-He could smell her hair and man, how he'd missed that.
+He could smell her hair, how he'd missed that.
 They stayed that way for a bit until finally she looked up at him.
 Her eyes were a little red.

 "You know what I did, right?" he asked.